romarpatindol/xero_get_private_applications/README.md

 # Xero Accounting GET API for Private Applications

-A [Supercode](http://gosupercode.com) function that update values multiple request in one call google spreadsheet.
+A [Supercode](http://gosupercode.com) function that connects to Xero Accounting Get API for Private Applications
-Still developing for other methods of google spreadsheet api.

 ## Server Usage